Frequently Asked Dental Questions – Westfield, MA

 What should I do about severe pain in my tooth?

-Toothaches that are causing severe pain and/or don’t fade away after a day or two should be considered potential emergencies.
+Toothaches that are causing severe pain and/or don’t fade away after a day or two should be considered potential dental emergencies.
 Call our office right away to schedule an appointment.
 If the pain is caused by an infection inside the tooth, it’s important to have it treated as promptly as possible before the problem can grow more severe.

 What can I do to encourage my children to brush their teeth?